Osteoporosis-pseudoglioma syndrome: Signs and symptoms

 Occasional findings include epilepsy, intellectual disabilities, joint hypermobility, hypotonia, cataracts, microphthalmia, and iris, lens, and vitreous defects.

 People with only one copy of the gene mutation involved in this condition (heterozygotes) are at a higher risk of developing exudative vitreoretinopathy and having low bone density, which can consequently result in osteoporosis.

 Complications

-This condition, as it was mentioned before, is associated with various complications, most of which are osseous.
+The condition is associated with various complications, most of which are osseous (related to bone).